biobakery/anadama2/doc/source/guides.rst

 ``do()``
 ________

-The :meth:`anadama.runcontext.RunContext.do` method is a shortcut for adding tasks that are just one shell command.
+The :meth:`anadama.runcontext.Workflow.do` method is a shortcut for adding tasks that are just one shell command.
 Instead of filling in ``depends=[...]`` and ``targets=[...]``, depends and targets are defined by marking up the shell command with the following decoration: